MarlinFirmware/MarlinDocumentation/_basics/troubleshooting.md

 ### G29 Probing Failed!
 Marlin uses the `Z_PROBE_LOW_POINT` value to prevent the probe from pressing too hard against the bed and getting damaged.
 A value of -2 works well for a flat and level bed, but if the bed isn't trammed yet, the probe may exceed the low point and trigger a "Probing Failed" error.
 To prevent this from happening, change the setting to something like -10 during initial setup, and then you can change it back after the bed is perfectly trammed.

+### One Side High, One Side Low
+- **Problem**: Bed probe done, leveling compensation enabled, and the first layer comes out out too squished on the right side, or too high on the left side, or *vice-versa*.
+- **Solution**: Make sure the probe is always perpendicular to the bed as the carriage moves.
+If the wires or Bowden tube are pulling on the carriage, or if the X gantry is even slightly twisted, the probe will not remain perpendicular and its readings will be garbaggio.
+There is a feature called `MECHANICAL_GANTRY_CALIBRATION` that can be used to compensate, but it is always best to tackle any mechanical issues first.

 ### Heating Failed!
 Thermal Runaway is a constant concern with heaters, so Marlin watches heaters for some common runaway conditions: